-14.1.1.
+15.1.1.
 The Remote Controls Pane

-As we discussed in chapter 7, all actual device control elements are found within the Device Panel.
-In this section, we will revisit the Device Panel to see how it facilitates soft controller assignments.
+As we discussed in chapter 8, all actual device control elements are found within the Device Panel.
+In this section, we will revisit the Device Panel to see how it facilitates soft control assignments.

-"Soft controller assignments" refers to controller assignments that can dynamically shift, following your focus on different tracks and devices within a project.
+"Soft control assignments" refers to controller assignments that can dynamically shift, following your focus on different tracks and devices within a project.
 By default, this functionality only targets the currently selected device.